Competitor Intelligence and Market Intelligence

 What Is Market Intelligence?

 Market intelligence is a widely used and abused term.
 However, there is nothing mysterious about the process.
 Wikipedia tells us that Market Intelligence is the relevant information on your markets.
 Collected and analysed to provide accurate and confident market opportunity decision-making.
-Also decisions associated with market development metrics and market penetration strategy.
+Decisions associated with market development metrics and market penetration strategy.